witzulu/MyDagboek/README.md

 ## Status

 Currently this app is not working the frontend shows and the authentication is setup but i have not implemented all the features yet.
-Ia m currently working on:
+I am currently working on.
     > Site Admin
     > Dashboard for each project
     > Notebook system